 There are few things that excite me more than an empty dorm room.
 After three years at boarding school and with sophomore year on the rise, transforming my dorm room is something I continue to look forward to as summer comes to an end.
 Here are some of my best tips (and secrets…) to making your college dorm room look more like a home and less like a prison cell.

 My Favorite College Dorm Room Ideas

-Light is hands-down the most important part of the room.
+Light is hands-down the most important part of the dorm room.
 Most dorm rooms have minimal natural light and cringe-worthy fluorescent bulbs that immediately make a room less inviting.

 Another essential source of lighting is string lights, which have recently had a comeback in the home decor section of most websites and are no longer as ‘kitchy’ as they once were.
 I stray away from the wire lights because I have trouble finding places to wrap them around, but a lot of my friends find ways to make it work.
 A fun use for the wire lights is layering them in an extra-large mason jar for a DIY lamp.